How, and Why, to Store Cheese Plastic-Free

-And as a bonus, Ideal Wrap makes a great surface for slicing and grating!
+And as a bonus, Ideal Wrap makes a great surface for slicing and grating.
+(Of course, you'll want to be careful to not slice into your wrap!)
 It also wraps and seals beautifully around blocks and wedges, so you can keep them stacked neatly (or just piled randomly) in your refrigerator.

-After using Ideal Wrap for a few months and with many different types of cheeses, I have put together some few tips for keeping cheese fresh and flavorful using Ideal Wrap.
+After using Ideal Wrap for a few months and with many different types of cheeses, I have put together a few tips for keeping cheese fresh and flavorful using Ideal Wrap.

 The agreed-upon length of time that any cheese will last after it's been opened is about 2 weeks, so I'll use that as a reference.